simplex-chat/simplex-chat/edge-messaging-implementation.md

 To optinally sign and verify messages, clients SHOULD use RSA-PSS algorythm.

-To encrypt and decrypt messages, clients SHOULD use RSAES-OAEP algorythm defined in [RFC3447][2].
+To encrypt and decrypt messages, clients SHOULD use RSA-OAEP algorythm defined in [RFC3447][2].

 The reasons to support these algorithms:
 - they are supported by WebCrypto API.